We Present New Bond Picks

 Key Differences Between Investment Grade Bonds and High Yield Bonds

-For the year ending November 30, 2025, US investment grade corporate bond issuance has been about five times greater than high yield bond issuance, as shown in Figure 2.
-Other key characteristics of investment grade bonds include longer initial tenors, more favorable call provisions, and higher interest rate risk.
+For the twelve months ending May 31, 2026, US investment grade corporate bond issuance has been about five times greater than high yield bond issuance, as shown in Figure 2.
+Other key characteristics of investment grade bonds include longer initial tenors (the time until maturity), more favorable call provisions, and higher interest rate risk.

 Figure 2: Investment grade bonds vs. high yield bonds